-But what I didn't talk about were some of the things that can potentially cause resistance in your efforts to get out of debt.
+But what I didn't talk about were some of the things that can potentially cause resistance to your get out of debt efforts.

 Whenever you decide to do something that radically changes the way you live your life, it rarely comes easy.
 There will always be beliefs, habits, people, and even physical processes that resist your efforts at every turn.

 To Get Out of Debt, You Have to Overcome Resistance

-But in order to succeed and reach your ultimate destination of debt freedom, you have to learn to counter that resistance and be an overcomer.
+But in order reach your ultimate destination of debt freedom, you have to counter that resistance and be an overcomer.

 As I see it, there are 3 types of resistance people generally encounter that stands in the way of getting out of debt and changing your financial life forever.

-These three types of resistance might not affect everyone, but they are common enough that you'll probably encounter at least one of them, if not all three.
+These three types of resistance might not affect everyone.
+But, they are common enough that you'll encounter at least one of them, if not all three.

 Physical (Brain) Resistance- Your brain naturally resists forming new habits.
 When old habits are well established, you brain wants to continue doing the same old thing it's always done.
 So it convinces you that that new thing you're trying to do is too difficult, it won't work, it's not worth it, etc.